kwart/hazelcast/docs/design/4_2_hostnames_handling/00_intro.md

 ## Motivation

 Hazelcast as a distributed system depends on networking.
 It fully supports member addressing through IP addresses.
-It's not sufficient for some usecases where hostnames plays an important role.
+It's not sufficient for some use-cases where hostnames play an important role.

 ## Description

 The initial step towards the resolution was taken in [PR #16326](https://github.com/hazelcast/hazelcast/pull/16326) (Hazelcast 4.0).
-It introduced unique member identifier (UUID) into the `BindMessage`.
+It introduced a unique member identifier (UUID) into the `BindMessage`.
 The code became part of the `MemberHandshake` and `ServerContext` classes during code reorganization in Hazelcast 4.1 (see [PR #16814](https://github.com/hazelcast/hazelcast/pull/16814), [PR #16889](https://github.com/hazelcast/hazelcast/pull/16889)).

-The UUID will be used as a replacement for the `Address` instances when referencing other members (e.g. in map of existing member-to-member connections).
+The UUID will be used as a replacement for the `Address` instances when referencing other members (e.g. in a map of existing member-to-member connections).

-As we don't know UUIDs of other members upfront, connections will need to be established purely on the address basis and they will be moved to the UUID-based map once confirmed.
+As we don't know the UUIDs of other members upfront, connections will need to be established purely on the address basis and they will be moved to the UUID-based map once confirmed.

 Mapping mechanisms will be introduced: